Translate

 XE689/864 'VL' Hunter GA.11 suffered a fire in France and returned to Hyères airbase in Southern France.
 Following the incident, the rear fuselage was replaced with that of XE707, allowing it to return to service.

-It passed through the Lovaux works at Bournemouth Hurn airport in June 1994 for a major maintenance program.
-It returned to Yeovilton in December of 1994.
+It passed through the Lovaux works at Bournemouth Hurn airport in June 1994 for a major maintenance program and returned to Yeovilton in December 1994.

 XE689 864 VL Hunter GA.11